TalPeer-github/3DAttackOnFrequency/readme.md

 Subset Sampling (GSS) layer is developed to learn hierarchical features.

 ##### Hierarchical Data Structure-based Methods

 These networks are constructed based on different hierarchical data structures (e.g., octree and kd-tree).
 In these methods, point features are learned hierarchically from leaf nodes to the root node along a tree.

+We propose a novel, black-box, unified, and general adversarial attack, which leads to misclassification in SOTA mesh neural networks.
+At the base of our method lies the concept of an imitating network.
+We propose to train a network to imitate a given classification network.
+For each network we wish to attack, our imitating network gets as input pairs of a point-cloud & a prediction vector for that point cloud (i.e. quering all point clouds in the dataset).
+We utilize the general appromixation low, and aim to learn the classification function of the given attacked network, by learning to generate prediction vector of the given point-cloud (hence, our loss function consider the distribution of the prediction vectors rather than one-hot label vector for used for classification)